Reewr/promise-phantom/docs/webpage.md

 as the onClosing handler in PhantomJS has already returned.
 This is, again, due to the async nature of node-phantom-simple.

-If you need to do something special with teh closingPage, this should be done through .setFn
+If you need to do something special with the closingPage, this should be done through .setFn

 **Kind**: instance method of <code>[Page](#Page)</code>